IRAQ – The Trip

 In the eighteenth century, one of the most violent battles of the 1730–1735 Ottoman–Persian War, the Battle of Samarra, took place, where over 50,000 Turks and Persians became casualties.
 The engagement decided the fate of Ottoman Iraq and kept it under Istanbul’s suzerainty until the First World War.

-During the 20th century, Samarra gained new importance when a permanent lake, Lake Tharthar, was created through the construction of the Samarra Barrage, which was built in order to prevent the frequent flooding of Baghdad.
-Many local people were displaced by the dam, resulting in an increase in Samarra’s population.
+During the 20th century, Samarra gained new importance when a permanent lake, Lake Tharthar, was created through the construction of the Samarra Barrage, which was built to prevent the frequent flooding of Baghdad.
+Many local people were displaced by the dam, increasing Samarra’s population.

 Samarra was a mess with paved roads only on the main streets.
-The dirt streets often had a running sewer, children playing everywhere, many barefoot.
+The dirt streets often had a running sewer, and children played everywhere, many barefoot.

 In order of the nicest people I have met are: Afghans, Syrians, Iranians and now these Sunni Muslims.
 I find it odd that they are all Muslim and from countries with the greatest hardship.